 Whichever ADS-B Out solution you choose, be sure to focus on the total installed cost of your new avionics.
 Read the fine print and ask informed questions about labor costs to install your new transponder and any additional parts that may be required.
 The right answer for you is the package that meets the 2020 ADS-B mandate, offers the upgrades your airplane needs, and is affordable to install.

-There are dozens of options for upgrading your panel with ADS-B. Here are the four most popular options.
+There are dozens of options for upgrading your panel with ADS-B. Here are the five most popular options.

 Garmin GTX 335